 This covers $>99.999\%$ of the possible data transition positions.

 When the clock transition is to the right of the mean data transition position ($m>0$), the circuit shifts the clock to the right towards final lock ($m$ is incremented).
 However, even when $m>0$, the random jitter in the data can cause the instantaneous data transition to occur to the right of the sampling clock position.
 This results in a clock shift in the wrong direction.
-Figure~\ref{fig:ch6:rand_jitter_pdf} shows the probability distribution of the clock transition time and the data transition position.
+Fig.~\ref{fig:ch6:rand_jitter_pdf} shows the probability distribution of the clock transition time and the data transition position.

 The shaded area represents the probability that the data transition occurs to the right of the sampling clock position, when the mean of the data transition is to the left of the sampling clock transition ($m>0$).
 This is the probability of a phase update in the wrong direction.
 This probability can be calculated as follows.